 The International Refugee Assistance Project (IRAP) is the first organization to provide comprehensive legal representation to refugees throughout the registration, protection, and resettlement processes.

-IRAP’s mission is to create and enforce a system of legal and human rights on behalf of refugees, one of the world’s most vulnerable populations, and to provide comprehensive legal assistance and policy advocacy affecting 150,000 displaced persons seeking resettlement.
+IRAP’s mission is to create and enforce a system of legal and human rights on behalf of refugees, one of the world’s most vulnerable populations, and to mobilize direct legal assistance, litigation, and policy advocacy benefiting over 180,000 displaced persons seeking resettlement.

-IRAP has assisted more than 3,200 refugees whose lives were in immediate danger and has provided more than $20 million in legal aid to refugees from the Middle East, North Africa and Afghanistan in 2016 alone.
+IRAP has assisted more than 4,000 refugees from the Middle East, North Africa and elsewhere, whose lives were in immediate danger.
 IRAP focuses its assistance on those most in need of protection and resettlement: women at risk of trafficking or sexual and gender based violence, LGBTI individuals, U.S. military allies, and survivors of torture.

 IRAP was the first organization to mobilize more than 1,600 volunteer lawyers at airports around the country to defend the rights of incoming refugees and immigrants affected by President Trump’s executive order.
-IRAP is named as the lead plaintiff in the first lawsuit filed that challenged the order in its entirety.
+IRAP is named as the lead plaintiff in the first lawsuit filed that challenged the order in its entirety and continued to challenge all subsequent revised versions.

-In addition, IRAP has sought and won broad systemic reforms of U.S. and international laws and protocols that have aided 150,000 displaced persons, including the enactment of six pieces of U.S. Congressional legislation that played a key role in saving the lives of displaced persons subjected to torture, persecution, and death.
-This year alone, IRAP will pair 1,200 students from 29 IRAP law school chapters with attorneys from more than 75 top international law firms and multinational corporations.
-The IRAP model is effective and cost-efficient — leveraging every $1 spent into $10 of legal aid.
+In addition, IRAP has sought and won broad systemic reforms of U.S. and international laws and protocols that have aided over 157,000 displaced persons, including the enactment of nine pieces of U.S. Congressional legislation that played a key role in saving the lives of displaced persons subjected to torture, persecution, and death.
+This year alone, IRAP will pair over 1,400 students from 29 IRAP law school chapters with attorneys from more than 100 top international law firms and multinational corporations.

 Rebecca (Becca) Heller is the Director and Co-Founder of the International Refugee Assistance Project (formerly Iraqi Refugee Assistance Project) at the Urban Justice Center, the first organization to provide comprehensive legal representation to refugees in the registration, protection, and resettlement processes.
 IRAP works to create enforceable legal and human rights on behalf of one of the world’s most vulnerable populations.